-In general, the Unfair Dismissals Acts, 1977 - 2007, provide that every dismissal of an employee will be presumed to have been unfair unless the employer can show substantial grounds justifying the dismissal.
+In general, the Unfair Dismissals Acts, 1977 - 2016, provide that the dismissal of an employee shall be deemed, for the purposes of this Act, to be an unfair dismissal unless, having regard to all the circumstances, there were substantial grounds justifying the dismissal.

 - Membership or proposed membership of a trade union or engaging in trade union activities, whether within permitted times during work or outside of working hours

 - The employee having made a protected disclosure

 - Legal proceedings against an employer where an employee is a party or a witness